When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 When are your opening hours?

 Our studios are open from Monday to Friday from 09:00 - 18:00.
-Outside these hours you can reach us via contact form.
+Outside these times you can reach us via the contact form.

 Can I rent the studio without a sound engineer?

-No, we rent the studio exclusively including our sound engineers.
+No, we only rent out the studio including our sound engineers.

 Can I rent the studio for my music video?

 Depending on the concept, this is possible.
-However, please note that we do not offer film services ourselves.
-We work with various film productions and can help you with the selection if desired.
+Please note, however, that we do not offer film services ourselves.
+We work together with various film productions and can help you with the selection on request.

-Can I also book individual services with you, e.g. only voice recordings without mix/master?
+Can I also book only individual services with you, e.g. only voice recordings without mix/master?

 Of course!
-Let us know what services you need and we will be happy to provide you with a quote.
+Let us know which services you require and we will be happy to provide you with a quote.

-I would like to test the SONY C-800G microphone, is it possible?
+I would like to test the SONY C-800G microphone, is that possible?

-We do not rent equipment.
-When you book a recording session with us, we try out together which microphone is best for you and your song.
-Maybe it is the SONY C-800G?
+We do not hire out equipment.
+If you book a recording session with us, we will try out together which microphone is best suited to you and your song.
+Maybe it's the SONY C-800G?

 What are your prices?

-As unique as each project is, so different are the services.
-Do you need one or more speakers?
+As unique as each project is, the services are just as different.
+Do you need one or more voice actors?
 Is it an advertisement or a corporate film?
 Do you want your product to shine with an exclusive jingle or soundtrack?

-For a price calculation, we need as much information about your project as possible so that we can create a customized offer for you.
+To calculate a price, we need as much information as possible about your project so that we can provide you with a tailor-made quote.

 I have written a song and would like to record it or have it produced by you.
 How much does it cost?

 That depends on what you want.
 Do you already have an instrumental and just want to record the vocals?
-Or do you need a whole production?
+Or do you need an entire production?

-The costs depend heavily on the type of production, for example, whether external musicians are booked for a jazz ballad, or it should be a "trap beat".
-The best thing to do is to send us a demo and describe your ideas and wishes.
-Then we will check the possibilities and make you a suitable offer.
+The costs depend heavily on the type of production, for example whether you want to book external musicians for a jazz ballad or a "trap beat".
+The best thing to do is to send us a demo and tell us about your ideas and wishes.
+We will then check the possibilities and make you a suitable offer.

 What services are included in your prices?

-The studio price always includes the studio rent, the sound engineer, the equipment as well as the booked service (recordings/edit/mix/master) and backup.
-Other services such as archive music, music composition, voiceover and buyout, external link costs, etc. are charged additionally.
+The studio price always includes the studio rental, the sound engineer, the equipment and the booked service (recording/edit/mix/master) and backup.
+Additional services such as archive music, music composition, voiceover and buyout, external link costs etc. are charged separately.

-Only if speakers have been booked for your production and you cancel the session within 24 hours of the scheduled time.
+Only if speakers have been booked for your production and you cancel the session within 24 hours of the scheduled date.

 Do you have any open (internship) positions?

-At the moment all our positions are filled.
-If the situation changes, we will publish this on the website.
+All our positions are currently filled.
+Should the situation change, we will publish this on the website.

 Where can I park my car?

-At our headquarters in Küsnacht, you can use the parking lot directly in front of the building.
-Additional parking is available in the blue zone on Vorderzelgstrasse.
+At our head office in Küsnacht, you can use the parking lot directly in front of the building.
+The blue zone on Vorderzelgstrasse offers further parking options.
 Two garage parking spaces are available for visitors to our studio in Zurich.
 Further parking spaces can be found around Hottingerplatz in the blue and white zones.
-Please let us know if you plan to travel by car for your visit.
+Please let us know if you would like to arrive by car for your visit.

 Dolby Atmos

-Immersive audio, also called 3D audio or spatial audio, is an audio technology that completely surrounds the listener.
-While surround sound positions multichannel sound in front, to the side, and behind, immersive audio provides an additional height dimension (above the head) and literally embeds the listener in the sound.
+Immersive audio, also known as 3D audio or spatial audio, is an audio technology that completely surrounds the listener.
+Whereas with surround sound, the multi-channel sound is positioned at the front, sides and back, immersive audio offers an additional height dimension (above the head) and literally embeds the listener in the sound.

 What is Dolby Atmos Music?

-Dolby Atmos Music promises a revolutionary music experience in a new dimension that goes beyond conventional consumption in stereo format.
-The three-dimensional soundscape allows you to enjoy music where every detail is audible with more depth and clarity.
+Dolby Atmos Music promises a revolutionary music experience in a new dimension that goes beyond conventional stereo consumption.
+The three-dimensional sound world allows you to enjoy music in which every detail can be heard with more depth and clarity.

 How can I listen to Dolby Atmos Music?

-The following streaming platforms already offer a wide catalog for Dolby Atmos Music: Tidal, Amazon and Apple Music.
-This requires compatible speakers or devices like soundbars, headphones or pod speakers.
+The following streaming platforms already offer a broad catalog for Dolby Atmos Music: Tidal, Amazon and Apple Music.
+Compatible speakers or devices such as soundbars, headphones or pod speakers are required.

-What are the benefits of having my music mixed in Dolby Atmos?
+What are the advantages of having my music mixed in Dolby Atmos?

-Unlike a stereo mix, where the signals are distributed to just two channels, any sound from a production can be placed freely in space.
+Unlike a stereo mix, where the signals are distributed across just two channels, any sound from a production can be placed freely in the room.
 This allows for a listening experience that immerses the listener in the music in a spatial way.

-What do I need to have my music mixed in Dolby Atmos Music?
+What do I need to have my music mixed in Dolby Atmos Music by you?

-For a Dolby Atmos mix we advise a delivery of multitracks or stems.
-We are happy to discuss your project in detail via contact form or phone call.
+For a Dolby Atmos mix, we recommend the delivery of multitracks or stems.
+We would be happy to discuss your project in detail via the contact form or by phone.

-Is it worth it to have my music mixed in Dolby Atmos right now?
+Is it worth having my music mixed in Dolby Atmos now?

-3D audio is spreading rapidly and is massively supported by various device manufacturers, so that you can already enjoy 360° sound at home and on the road.
-Especially for projects that are to withstand the current audio technology in the future, it is recommended to create a Dolby Atmos mix.
+3D audio is spreading rapidly and is massively supported, not least by various device manufacturers, so that you can already enjoy 360° sound at home and on the move.
+A Dolby Atmos mix is particularly recommended for projects that need to be able to withstand the latest audio technology in the future.

 Speakertool